My Darlin

 "My Darlin" is a song by Nigerian singer Tiwa Savage.
 It was released on 8 October 2014, as the lead single from her second studio album R.E.D (2015).
 It was produced by Don Jazzy and Babyfresh.
 "My Darlin" was recorded during rumours of divorce between her and her husband.

 Background

-She first announced the song's release through her Instagram page where she stated "Yesssssssss my new single has been cooking and now it’s ready 8.10.14 is the due date … Baba God has done it for us again #Mavins".
+Savage first announced the song's release through her Instagram page where she stated "Yesssssssss my new single has been cooking and now it’s ready 8.10.14 is the due date … Baba God has done it for us again #Mavins".

 Music video

 The music video for "My Darlin", was released on 26 November 2014.
 Directed by Kemi Adetiba, it depicts a nostalgic love story.
 The video features Tiwa Savage as an older woman reminiscing about her past romance with a soldier, portrayed by Emmanuel Ikubese, during her granddaughter's wedding.
 The opening scene begins with the older woman making jokes at a wedding party.
 The video transitions into various emotional scenes, including Savage in a wedding gown, expressing joy and grief.
 Cameo appearances in the video include stylists Zedeye and Kunbi Oyelese.
 The visual narrative combines elements of humor and melancholy.
 By February 2015, the music video hit 1 million views on YouTube.